Beginning Therapy

 Keeping Your Personal Information Safe

 To support our therapeutic work I will keep certain records and information about you.
 I will always treat your personal information with care and respect.
-I am registered with the ICO (Information Commissioner’s Office) and work in accordance with data protection law as it applies to small UK businesses.
+I am registered with the ICO (Information Commissioner’s Office) and work in accordance with data protection law as it applies to small businesses in England and Wales.
 Before you start therapy with me, I will provide you with a copy of my data protection and privacy statement.

 Emergency Support